Remote Work Statistics: 9 Stats That Show Telecommuting is the Future

 A 2012 Stanford study showed that flexibility of remote work may be the key to increased productivity.
 Stanford economics professor Nick Bloom analyzed the performance of people working for CTrip.com, a billion-dollar NASDAQ-listed company based in Shanghai.

-He and his colleagues compared the efficiency of those who worked from home for four days a week and those who worked from the office.
-The study showed that remote employees worked more hours because they had shorter breaks and less sick leave.
-They also stayed with the company longer and reported a higher level of happiness.
+He and his colleagues compared the efficiency of those who worked remotely for four days a week and those who worked from the office.
+The study showed that transitioning to remote work increased performance by 13%: the researchers attributed 9% of this increase to remote workers taking shorter breaks, and 4% of the increase to a less distracting work environment for remote workers.
+They also stayed with the company longer and reported a higher level of happiness than their non-remote counterparts.

 2. Remote workers have better focus

-In the recent two decades after the era of cubicles ended, thousands of organizations from all over the world embraced an open-office layout.
+In the recent two decades after the era of cubicles ended, thousands of organizations from all over the world embraced an open office space layout.
 Especially in Silicon Valley, most of the tech companies’ HQs have this layout, as their senior management stresses the importance of collaboration and a free flow of ideas.

-A team of researchers found that, in fact, this trend affects workers’ concentration.
+A team of researchers found that, in fact, this work environment affects employees’ concentration.
 From 2008 to 2014, the number of employees who say they can’t concentrate at their desk has increased by 16%, and the number of employees who can’t access quiet places to do focused work is up by 13%.
 Also, the number of people who are worried about their privacy in the workplace increased by 74% over a ten-year period.

 3. Remote workers work longer hours but feel better